martin-ger/esp_wifi_repeater/README.md

 ### Note on WPA2 enterprise (PEAP)
 If you need a "converter" that translates a WPA2 enterprise network with PEAP authentication into a WPA2-PSK network, have a look at https://github.com/martin-ger/esp_peap_psk .
 Was trying to integrate this functionality into this project - however this is difficult, as WPA2 enterprise requires so much free heap during authentication that there is hardly any mem left for anything else.
 So I decided to leave that in a separate project.

-### Note on WPA2 KRACK security issue
-The lastest firmware (after 17/Oct/2017) has been build with the patched version of the SDK 2.1.0 from Espressif that mitigates the KRACK (https://www.krackattacks.com/ ) attack.

 # First Boot
 The esp_wifi_repeater starts with the following default configuration: